Chakana Copper (CVE:PERU) Shares Down 25% – Should You Sell?

-Shares of Chakana Copper Corp.
-(CVE:PERU – Get Free Report) traded down 25% during trading on Friday .
+Chakana Copper Corp.
+(CVE:PERU – Get Free Report) shares traded down 25% during trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
 338,415 shares traded hands during trading, an increase of 210% from the average session volume of 109,271 shares.
 The stock had previously closed at C$0.02.

 Chakana Copper Company Profile